Code of Conduct

 Staff have a duty to ensure that the PIRC’s resources are used in the most economical, efficient and effective manner as befits public money.

-5. Diversity and Equal Opportunities
+5. Equality, Diversity and Inclusion

 The PIRC wishes to develop as a learning organisation in which knowledge and learning are shared amongst colleagues and improvement becomes endemic.
-With this in mind, it is clearly important that colleagues are free to explore and discuss issues around diversity and difference.
+With this in mind, it is clearly important that colleagues are free to explore and discuss issues around equality, diversity and inclusion.
 Nothing in this Code of Conduct should be interpreted as seeking to prevent or constrain such discussion.

 However, it is unacceptable for employees to discriminate unlawfully – either in the decisions they make, or in putting pressure on another person to discriminate or in victimising someone who has raised an issue of potential discrimination in good faith and if you do so, you will face disciplinary action – and may even (if the facts of the individual case merit it) face dismissal.